avo-hq/docs.avohq.io/docs/2.0/fields/trix.md

 field :body, as: :trix
 ```

-The `Trix` field renders a [WYSIWYG Editor](https://trix-editor.org/) and can be associated to a `string` or `text` column in the database.
-The value stored in the database will be the resulting `HTML` content from the editor.
+The `Trix` field renders a [WYSIWYG Editor](https://trix-editor.org/) and can be associated with a `string` or `text` column in the database.
+The value stored in the database will be the editor's resulting `HTML` content.

 <img :src="('/assets/img/fields/trix.jpg')" alt="Trix field" class="border mb-4" />